cskiraly/TinyOS/branches/tinyos-2_0_devel-BRANCH/apps/tests/storage/Block/README.txt

 then with an id of 210 to check that the data is correct.
 Or install with an id of 10 to do a combined write+read test.

 A successful test will blink the yellow led a few times, then turn on the green led.
 A failed test will turn on the red led.
+A serial message whose last byte is 0x80 for success and all other values indicate failure is also sent at the end of the test.

 Tools: